-Basketweave is an easy stitch pattern with many variations that combines knits and purls into a fabric that looks woven.
+Basketweave is an easy stitch pattern with many variations that combine knits and purls into a fabric that looks woven.
 This basketweave pattern is based on a simple eight-row repeat.

 - about 200 yards of super-bulky wool or wool-blend (I used two skeins of Lion Brand Wool Ease Thick and Quick in Fisherman)

-Finished scarf is 60 inches long and almost eight inches wide.
-Gauge is not critical.
+Finished scarf is 60 inches long and almost eight inches wide

 - Repeat pattern to desired length or 60 inches.